eduNEXT/tvm/.github/pull_request_template.md

 - [ ] Squashed commits

 <!--
-You can put NA in the checklist if it doesn't apply
+You can put NA in the checklist if it doesn't apply.

-- [x] Check that dont't apply / NA
+- [x] Check that don't apply / NA
 -->